qiangliu-sd/qiangliu-sd.github.io/coding/proglangs/what-wrong-w-ai-codes.md

-# What's Wrong with Code Written by AI: Part 1?
+# What Can Be Wrong With Code Written By AI: Part 1?
     Bad styles, bad implementation, inefficient double loops, and other issues

 With the following prompt to [Gemini CLI](#Notes):